UcheIgbokwe/FundaProject/README.md

 - GetAgentsRankedByMostPropertiesAndGarden : This streamlines the data gotten from `GetAllPropertyData` based on the zo query provided to a limit of top 10 agents ranked by number of properties.
 The difference between this and `GetAgentsRankedByMostProperties` is in the zo query.

-- The [Polly service](src/API/Extensions/ApplicationServiceExtensions.cs) handles retry policies for gateway time outs and service unavailable.
+- The [Polly service](src/API/Extensions/ApplicationServiceExtensions.cs) handles retry policies for gateway time outs, service unavailable and rate limiting.

 - Exception handlers are setup to manage too many requests, unauthorized and generic error responses from the API.